-According to a recent study, 4% of women prisoners enter prison pregnant, and more may become pregnant after entering prison as a result of rape by prison guards.174 Other studies indicate that up to 25% of women in correctional facilities are or have been pregnant within the last year.175 Many incarcerated women's pregnancies are classified as high risk due to drug addiction, sexually transmitted diseases, or pelvic inflammatory disease.176 In the case of pregnant drug addicts, prison health professionals must be careful to provide appropriate detoxification, otherwise the fetus will experience the same symptoms of withdrawal as the mother.177
+According to a 2004 study, 4% of women prisoners enter prison pregnant, and more may become pregnant after entering prison as a result of rape by prison guards.
+The Other studies indicate that up to 25% of women in correctional facilities are or have been pregnant within the last year.
+The Many incarcerated women's pregnancies are classified as high risk due to drug addiction, sexually transmitted diseases, or pelvic inflammatory disease.
+The case of pregnant drug addicts, prison health professionals must be careful to provide appropriate detoxification; otherwise, the fetus will experience the same symptoms of withdrawal as the mother.

-Many prisons use restraints on women who are pregnant, are in labor, or have just given birth.178 The practice of shackling can have serious consequences on the health of the mother and child.179 The American Congress of Obstetricians and Gynecologists (ACOG), the nation's leading experts in maternal, fetal, and child health care, have clearly stated their opposition to the practice of shackling.180 According to ACOG, shackling interferes with the ability of physicians to safely practice medicine and is "demeaning and rarely necessary."181 For example, the shackling of a pregnant woman makes it difficult for her to walk, increasing the risk that she will fall and making it difficult for her to protect herself and the fetus if she does fall.182 Furthermore, shackling can be dangerous during
+Many prisons use restraints on women who are pregnant, in labor, or have just given birth.
+180 The practice of shackling can have serious consequences on the health of mothers and children.
+181 The American College of Obstetricians and Gynecologists ("ACOG"), the nation's leading experts in maternal and fetal health care, have clearly stated their opposition to the practice of shackling.
+182 According to ACOG, shackling interferes with the ability of physicians to safely practice medicine and is "demeaning and rarely necessary."
+183 Additionally, the shackling of a pregnant woman makes it difficult for her to walk, increasing the risk that she will fall and making it more difficult for her to protect herself and the fetus if she does fall.
+184 Furthermore, shackling can be dangerous during childbirth because it restricts women's abilities to assume various positions required to give birth, makes it difficult for physicians to assess medical situations, and impedes the swift delivery of emergent medical care.
+185 In the case of